-Insurance fraud is becoming more frequent as people look for "creative" ways to make money in the struggling economy.
-Insurance companies find that people file more claims in a down economy, often for smaller amounts.
-And, fraud is an increasing problem.
-With so many claims for car insurance companies to process, it may seem like a fraudulent claim can slip through unnoticed.
+Insurance fraud has become more frequent as people look for "creative" ways to make money.
+Car insurance companies find that people file more claims in a down economy, often for smaller amounts.
+With so many claims for car insurance companies to process, it may seem easy to get a fraudulent claim slipped through unnoticed.
 Not so.

-(When it disappears, pretend you don't know what happened and report it stolen.)
 The missed car payments are piling up and it's costing you way more than it's worth.
 Wouldn't it be great if you didn't have to worry about it anymore?
-A good SIU investigation includes a financial review to identify how far behind on your payments you are, the discovery of the fact that you're missing a set of keys, and, when the car is recovered, that there are no signs of forced entry.

 The accident investigators will immediately be suspicious if accounts of a collision differ.
 If what you say changes, or doesn't agree with the police report and accounts of the other driver and any witnesses, it won't be good.